Senegalia mellifera: Characteristics

 Senegalia mellifera can occur either as a multi-trunked bush up to seven metres high with more or less a funnel-shaped crown, or as a single-trunked tree that can reach a height of up to nine metres.
 It can form an impenetrable thickets.
-In some areas of Africa, it is considered an invasive species as it can expand into and cover large areas of farmland.
+In some areas of Africa, it is considered a problematic shrub species leading to Woody plant encroachment as it can expand into and cover large areas of farmland.

 Uses

 In Africa, Senegalia mellifera is used as fencing, livestock feed and building material for huts.
 It flowers are sources of nectar for honey-producing bees.
 The wood is prized also for fuel and making charcoal.
 It is widely used in traditional African medicine.
-The plant contains the psychoactive chemical DMT.

 Animal uses

 This tree is an important feed resource for both cattle and wild animals especially in dry areas of Africa.
 The leaves and young branches are very nutritious, containing a high percentage of protein.
 The flowers are often eaten by kudu.
 Common browsers of the tree include elephants, black rhino, giraffe and the eland.
-Acacia mellifera leaves can constitute an important part of goat diets.
+Senegalia mellifera leaves can constitute an important part of goat diets.